GreyLimit/Logic-Sampler/README.md

 ## LogicAnalyser.ino

 This basic script works in a simple manner:  It waits for input after which (on reciept) it proceeds to capture as much data from port K (all
 8 bits) into memory.
-Once the memory buffer is full it outputs a data and "ASCII Art" version of the data captured to allow a visual analysis of the data caught.
+Once the memory buffer is full it outputs a data an "ASCII Art" version of the data captured to allow a visual analysis of the data caught.

 At this point a futher capture and display cycle can be initiated with further input (notionally just pressing enter).